anton-ryden/Ink-group-project/README.md

 Our git history is messy/confusing since we had some git merge problems and we used a plugin named Code with me which commit your changes on someone else computer.
-Therefore look at the user stories in the trello board where each story has someone resonsible.
+Therefore look at the user stories in the trello board where each story has someone responsible.

 Who is who:
 antonson60 - Anton Rydén